georgewilson23/georgewilson23.github.io/portfolio.md

 image: /assets/img/blog/hydejack-8.png
 ---

 Work in progress.
-Goal display photos and data visualizations
+Goal is to display photos and data visualizations